backstage/backstage/docs/features/software-catalog/external-integrations.md

 // changes to the processor implementation or CacheItem. const CACHE_KEY = 'v1';

-// CacheItem is our cache containing ETag used in the upstream request
+// Our cache item contains the ETag used in the upstream request
 // as well as the processing result used when the Etag matches.
 // Bump the CACHE_KEY version if you make any changes to this type. type CacheItem = {